-If the $lang\id$ is ommitted, the user interface language (USERLANG) set by SETJCW or the system default language is assumed.
+If the lang_id is ommitted, the user interface language (USERLANG) set by SETJCW or the system default language is assumed.
 (The user interface language has the precedence).

-You can change the system default language by running the LANGINST.PUB.SYS program.
-Refer to Chapter 11 in this manual for additional information on LANGINST.

-RECCONV indicates that a record of the next I/O request that

-will be made is to be treated as the independent record from the current record.
+NOTE You can change the system default language by running the LANGINST.PUB.SYS program.
+Refer to Chapter 11, "LANGINST," in this manual for additional information on LANGINST.
+RECCONV indicates that a record of the next I/O request that will be made is to be treated as the independent record from the current record.
 The RECCONV option should be used for terminals.
 This is the default value used for Asian devices (both terminals and printers).
 NORECCONV indicates that a record of the next I/O request that will be made is to be treated as the continuing data from the current data.
 The NORECCONV option should be used for printers.

-LATIN specifies the LATIN mode.
-The primary print

-direction is left to right.
-The LATIN mode is used for

-MEA devices.

-NONLATIN specifies the NONLATIN mode.
-The primary print

-direction is right to left.
-The NONLATIN mode is the

-default.

-length specifies the width of the print line.
-If length is not specified, the value is the length specified when the device was configured.

-shape\mode specifies the shape type for MEA characters.
-The

-value specified may be 1 for the enhanced font containing 192 shapes, including a number of Lam-Alef ligatures, or 2 for the old font containing 163 shapes, without the Lam-Alef ligatures.
+LATIN specifies the I used for MEA LATIN mode.
+The primary print direction is left to right.
+The LATIN mode is devices.
+NONLATIN specifies the M mode is the de IONLATIN mode.
+The primary print direction is right to left.
+The NONLATIN efault. length specifies the v specified when vidth of the print line.
+If length is not specified, the value is the length in the device was configured. shape_mode specifies the s font containin containing 16 hape type for MEA characters.
+The value specified may be 1 for the enhanced g 192 shapes, including a number of Lam-Alef ligatures, or 2 for the old font 3 shapes, without the Lam-Alef ligatures.
 The default value is 1.